Sarah Woolley

 Sarah Woolley (born 1987) is a British trade union leader, the first ever woman to lead the Bakers, Food and Allied Workers' Union (BFAWU).

 Woolley joined BFAWU while working part-time at a Bakers Oven shop.
 She became full-time, and later a shop manager, while Bakers Oven became part of Greggs.
 Following the merger, Woolley met the branch secretary and became active, firstly as a shop steward, and was later elected onto its national executive committee, then became a full time official.
-She also sits on the executive and finance and general purposes committee of the General Federation of Trade Unions.
+She is also the 2023-2025 President of the GFTU General Federation of Trade Unions.

 Woolley was elected as leader of the union in 2019, and took up the post on 1 May 2020.

 In the 2020 Labour Party leadership election, Woolley supported Rebecca Long-Bailey.